 A 19th-century slave trader and reputed pirate, Fermín Antonio Mundaca de Marechaja, fell in love with a local woman known as La...

 About 5km south of town and the southernmost point served by local buses, this beach is less attractive than Playa Norte, but it...

 Museo Capitán Dulché

 And you thought Isla Mujeres had no culture.
-Here you not only get a maritime museum detailing the island's naval history but there's...
+Here you get not only a maritime museum detailing the island's naval history but also one...

 Isla Mujeres Turtle Farm information

-In the 1980s, efforts by a local fisherman led to the founding of the Isla Mujeres Turtle Farm , 5km south of town, which protects the turtles’ breeding grounds and places wire cages around their eggs to protect against predators.
+Although they're endangered, sea turtles are still killed throughout Latin America for their eggs and meat.
+In the 1980s, efforts by a local fisherman led to the founding of this tortugranja (turtle farm), 5km south of town, which safeguards breeding grounds and protects eggs.

 If you’re coming from the bus stop, bear right at the ‘Y’ just beyond Hacienda Mundaca’s parking lot (the turn is marked by a tiny sign).
 The farm is easily reached from town by taxi (M$60).